Texas Residency Overview

 - UT Dental School at San Antonio

-The following medical schools will only review and consider for admissions applicants who are U.S. citizens or legal Permanent Residents of the U.S.:
+The following dental schools will review and consider for admissions applicants who are international applicants, U.S. citizens, or legal Permanent Residents of the U.S.:

 For definitions of words and terms, when used in reference to residency please refer to the Residency Glossary.